sandrasoi/My-Makers-Journey/WeekOne.md

 <h3>Thursday 7th Septemer</h3>

 I learned about dictionaries and classes.
 I tested my knowledge by completing [drills](https://github.com/sandrasoi/My-Makers-Journey/blob/main/My-Programs/_1_lists_and_dictionaries.py) and validating them using the pipenv.
 I am getting more confident with using the command line and understanding how a virtual environment works.

+<h3>Friday 8th Septemer</h3>

+Today I completed a drill exercise focused on Classes.
+I then completed a program challenge.
+This challenge included putting into practise what I learned about classes to create a [password manager program](https://github.com/sandrasoi/My-Makers-Journey/blob/main/My-Programs/password_manager.py).
+I focused on completing the program challenge.
+Within my class, I added several methods: one that added a password and service to a dictionary if the password was valid; another that returned the password when a service was entered; and last one that listed the names of all the services in the dictionary.